The Information Content of Option Demand

 Swiss Finance Institute Research Paper No. 12-43

-We develop a measure that indicates when options demand is driven by directional information or uninformed motives.
-The measure solves the filtering problem of the sign and the magnitude of directional information in public option trading data and persistently predicts stock returns.
-Trading strategies conditional on the measure generate significant returns.
-For instance, when the measure indicates positive (negative) information, out-of-the-money calls (puts) with 1 month maturity generate returns of 22% (26%).
-An increase in directionally informed demand predicts a decrease in option liquidity and increases deviations from no-arbitrage pricing relations, suggesting that market makers anticipate the asymmetric information.
+This paper combines the concept of market sidedness with excess option demand (changes in open interest) to construct a new measure of the sign and magnitude of directional information in publicly available options market data.
+The measure of options market sidedness persistently predicts stock returns.
+Trading strategies conditional on the measure are highly profitable.
+For instance, when the measure indicates positive (negative) information, out-of-the-money calls (puts) generate returns of 22% (26%) over roughly four weeks.
+Risk-adjusted returns of a long-short equity strategy yield more than 2%.
+An increase in directionally informed demand predicts a decrease in option liquidity and increases in pricing inefficiency.

 Keywords: Option Demand, Market Sidedness, Open Interest, Liquidity, Market Microstructure